DenissLarka/jgnucashlib/README.md

 * Configurable values in `Const` class.

-* More macro code (i.e., wrappers for generating specific variants of invoices/bills, say, or for booking a dividend payment from a share).
+* Possibly some macro code (i.e., wrappers for generating specific variants), e.g. wrappers for:

+  * generating specific variants of invoices/bills,
+  * booking invoice-payement transaction,
+  * booking dividend payments from a share.

 * Possibly taking over other original code from Marcus Wolschon (there are two more packages).

-* Set of command-line tools for basic handling of reading/writing activities.
+* Possibly write a set of generally-usable command-line tools for basic handling of reading/writing activities, based on existing set of simple examples (but in a separate module).

-* Last not least: Provide user documentation and/or more examples.
+* Last not least: Provide user documentation.

 # Known Issues
 * As mentioned above: As of now, the lib only works well when your GnuCash files are generated on a german system (locale de_DE).